ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **4. Add the handler to ManagedDevice**

-The created handler needs to be added to the ManagedDevice instance so that the ibmiotf client library invokes the corresponding method when there is a Firmware action request from Internet of Things Foundation server.
+The created handler needs to be added to the ManagedDevice instance so that the ibmiotf client library invokes the corresponding method when there is a Firmware action request from Internet of Things Foundation Connect server.

 .. code:: java